ReevesA1/RocketOS-Bootstrap/README.md

  $HOME/Downloads/RocketOS-Bootstrap/Bootstrap-Linux-1.sh
 ```

-# I can now navigate to RocketOS repo and run it
+- Linux Bash Setup Complete - I can now navigate to RocketOS repo and run it using Powershell